huggingface/blog/researcher-dataset-sharing.md

 ## Reach and Visibility

+Having a secure platform with powerful features is valuable, but the true impact of research comes from reaching the right audience.
 Reach and visibility are crucial for researchers sharing datasets - it helps maximize research impact, enables reproducibility, facilitates collaboration, and ensures valuable data can benefit the broader scientific community.

 With over 5M builders actively using the platform, the Hugging Face Hub provides researchers with powerful tools for community engagement and visibility.
 Here's what you can expect: